 - Personalized Follow-Ups: After an initial interaction, follow up with content or offers that align with the account's previous engagement with your brand.

-Collaborate to Close Deals
+Collaborate to close deals

 ABX fosters strong collaboration between marketing and sales teams, aligning efforts to drive conversions.
 Here's how to ensure seamless collaboration: